Steering Committees

 What is a steering committee?

-A regional steering committee is a group of committed volunteers who provide organizing leadership to elevate Equality Texas’s work.
+A regional steering committee is a group of committed volunteers who provide leadership to elevate Equality Texas’ work.
 A Steering Committee and its co-chairs support Equality Texas 501(c)(3) and Equality Texas Action 501(c)(4) at the local level.
-This support may include funding and resource development; new member recruitment; volunteer management for Pride celebrations, advocacy, and rapid response; educational programs; or community networking.
+This work may include fundraising support, new member recruitment, volunteer management, advocacy, community networking, and more.

 What does a steering committee do?